List of Mario franchise characters: Lumas

 The Lumas are depicted as friendly star-like creatures.
 They first appear in Super Mario Galaxy, where they have the ability to transform into various game objects, explorable planetoids, and entire levels.
 Lumas come in a variety of colors, though are most commonly yellow.
-One particular Luma, Baby Luma, or Young Master Luma, is a major character in the Super Mario Galaxy games, granting Mario or Luigi the power to Star Spin.
+One particular Luma, known as Baby Luma, or Young Master Luma, is a major character in the Super Mario Galaxy games, granting Mario or Luigi the power to Star Spin.
+The Illumination animated film The Super Mario Bros.
+Movie (2023) features a single Luma, the blue nihilistic Lumalee, that first appeared in Super Mario Galaxy as a salesman.
+Held prisoner by Bowser, Lumalee cheerfully laments the pain and suffering awaiting all those held prisoner, greatly depressing his fellow prisoners; they are voiced by Juliet Jelenic, daughter of Michael Jelenic, one of the film's two directors.